DataDog/integrations-core/mesos_master/README.md

   datadog/agent:latest
 ```

-You can then leverage [autodiscovery feature][105] for logs to override the service and source attribute to make sure you benefit from integration automatic setup.
+Use the [autodiscovery feature][105] for logs to override the `service` and `source` attribute to make sure you benefit from integration automatic setup.

 ### Validation